Federico Uribe: Biography

-In 1988, Federico left Colombia and moved to New York where he would study a master in fine arts degree.
-Throughout those years he was guided by Luis Camnitzer, who taught him essential skills that Federico would later own use for his personal artworks.
-After years of studying and practicing, Federico has also lived in Cuba, Mexico, Russia, England and Miami where he is currently based.
+Uribe grew up in Bogotá, Colombia, and attended the University of the Andes.
+Federico Uribe pursued his bachelor's at the University of the Andes.
+In 1988, he left Colombia and moved to New York, where he would study a master in fine arts degree.
+Throughout those years, he continued to study painting in New York under the guidance of Luis Camnitzer, who taught him essential skills that Uribe would later own use for his personal artworks.
+After years of studying and practicing, he has also lived in Cuba, Mexico, Russia, England, and the United States.
+He has lived in Miami since 2000.